I remember it well, it was the Thanksgiving of 1985. It's still being talked about today.

 |It was the year 1985: when our neighbor knocked on the door and presented me with the largest turkey I’d ever seen.
 When he handed it over, it was so heavy I almost dropped it.
 He smiled and came to my rescue.|

 “Here, let me put it in your fridge.”
 He carried it with pride, telling me how he raised ten turkeys for Thanksgiving dinner for friends and relatives.
 We were one of the lucky ten to receive one of these beauties.

 I had to admit, that was a plus out of the many minuses running through my brain.
-When Birdzilla was safely tucked away in the fridge, I smiled at Dennis, thanked him again for his kindness.
+When Birdzilla was safely tucked away in the fridge, I smiled at Dennis and thanked him again for his kindness.

-When my husband, Jim, came home from work, I told him about Dennis’ gift to us.
+When my husband, Marvin, came home from work, I told him about Dennis’ gift to us.
 He opened the fridge, and I watched his eyes grow big.

 “Wow, when Dennis raises poultry, he goes all out!
 Good thing it isn’t frozen!”

 “I know!
 You’ll have to get up early with me and help me get that monster in the oven.
 I figure that four o’clock would be about right to get it done by two o’clock.”

 Thanksgiving Eve, I set the clock and climbed into bed.
 We stayed up later than we should have, and overslept - Neither one of us heard the alarm.
 At six, I jumped out of bed yelling.